utksingh-oss/Spring-Security/README.md

 - Authentication Provider will talk to two things
   - `Password Encoder` : maintains the encoding
   - `UserDetailService` : has method `getByUsername()`
-- For implementing the custom authentication, we will be needing
 ********************************************************************
 ### Enabling Web Security
 - when we add `@EnableWebSecurity` in the config class, it imports all the required classes